About the Plymouth Chapter, NSDAR

 Welcome!

-The Plymouth Chapter, NSDAR, represents the East Central Wisconsin area including Sheboygan, Ozaukee, and Manitowoc Counties.
+The Plymouth Chapter, NSDAR, represents the East Central Wisconsin area including Sheboygan, Ozaukee, and Manitowoc counties.
 However, we are open to all existing and prospective members.
 We are always accepting new, eligible members.

-Our chapter was organized on November 16, 1907.
+Our chapter was organized in November 1907.

 About our Meetings